Pablo Puente (prelate): Biography

 Beginning in 1973 he worked in Lebanon and Yugoslavia.
-He was a member of the Holy See's delegation to the Conference on Security and Cooperation in Europe in Helsinki and in 1978 he headsd the Vatican Delegation at the Minespol-II Conference of Unesco.
+He was a member of the Holy See's delegation to the Conference on Security and Cooperation in Europe in Helsinki and in 1978 he headed the Vatican Delegation at the Minespol-II Conference of Unesco.

 On 18 March 1980, Pope John Paul II appointed him titular archbishop of Macri and Apostolic Pro-Nuncio to Indonesia.
 He received his episcopal consecration on 25 May from Cardinal Agnelo Rossi.

 On 15 March 1986, he was appointed Apostolic Pro-Nuncio to Senegal and to Cape Verde as well as Apostolic Delegate to Guinea-Bissau and Mauritania.
 On 12 May he was given additional responsibility as Apostolic Pro-Nuncio to Mali.

 On 31 July 1989, he was named Apostolic Nuncio to Lebanon.
 His service in Lebanon, where he reached out to various militia groups and heads of Islamic political parties to help end the 1975-1990 Lebanese civil war, has been cited as an example of invisible Vatican diplomacy.

 On 25 May 1993, he was appointed Apostolic Nuncio to Kuwait and Apostolic Delegate to the Arabian Peninsula.

 On 31 July 1997 he was named Apostolic Nuncio to Great Britain.
 In 2001 he visited the Archdiocese of Cardiff to meet with religious and laity following the temporary replacement of the archbishop and the removal of two priests for the sexual abuse of minors.

 Puente resigned as nuncio in October 2004, and on 11 December 2004, John Paul II accepted his resignation.

 On 25 August 2019, Puente called for the ordination of women as Catholic priests.

 Puente was a canon of the cathedral of Santander.

 Puente died on 4 December 2022, at the age of 91.